ridiaz/monthly-calendar/README.md

 # Monthly Calendar

-I chose Angular to develop this project and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0, so it generates a lot of boilerplate code, including part of the README.
+I chose Angular to develop this project and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0, so it creates a lot of boilerplate code, including part of this README.

 ## Development server